Xilef12000/ws2812-over-artnet/README.md

 	sudo python3 ws2812Artnet.py

 	```
-	stop it with Strg + C (the script will then crash with an error message, which can be ignored)
+	stop it with Ctrl + C (the script will then crash with an error message, which can be ignored)

 10. Setup the auto-startup of the script:
 	**??????**